QuBenhao/LeetCode/problems/problems_1802/problem.md

 # 1802.
-Maximum Value at a Given Index in a Bounded Array
+Maximum Value at a Given Index in a Bounded Array [Rating: 1929.32]

 You are given three positive integers `n`, `index` and `maxSum`.
 You want to construct an array `nums` **(0-indexed)** that satisfies the following conditions: